-When a train carrying dangerous goods is handed over at a forwarding or an interchange station, the RU shall notify the IM (either a traffic controller or a route control manager) of the dangerous goods wagons which actually compose the train together with the type of dangerous substance carried.
+When a train carrying dangerous goods is handed over at a forwarding or an interchange station, the RU shall notify the IM (either a traffic controller or a line control manager) of the dangerous goods wagons which actually compose the train together with the type of dangerous substance carried.

-In accordance with the Decree on the water protection area for aquifers of the municipalities of Šmartno ob Paki, Polzela and Braslovče (OG of RS, No 98/2011, 93/13 and 84/16), trains which convey dangerous goods may not run on the Polzela - Šmartno ob Paki route section, which makes up Line 31 between Celje and Velenje.
+In accordance with the Decree on the water protection area for aquifers of the municipalities of Šmartno ob Paki, Polzela and Braslovče (Official Journal of RS, No 98/11, 93/13 in 84/16), trains which convey dangerous goods may not run on the Polzela - Šmartno ob Paki line section, which makes up Line 31 between Celje and Velenje.

-See Chapter 1.6 for details of the person to contact regarding further information.
+See Chapter 1.6 for details of the person to contact regarding further information).